SWARMHAUL REFERENCE IN-TRANSIT SIGNAL

 • WS broadcasts LEG_DELIVERED_CLAIM.

-• Dashboard SwarmDetailView only shows the CONFIRM DELIVERY button when leg.deliveredClaimAt is set.
+• Dashboard only shows CONFIRM DELIVERY when leg.deliveredClaimAt is set.

 Option B — on-chain courier event (richer provenance)